Harlem512/harlem512.github.io/README.md

 An interactive map for Rusted Moss.
 Build with LeafletJS, a [fork](https://github.com/commenthol/gdal2tiles-leaflet) of `gdal2tiles.py`, some python scripts, and a RM mod.
 [Tiles are hosted here](https://github.com/Harlem512/rm-map).

+# RM Modding Documentation

+[Detailed information](https://harlem512.github.io/rm-docs) about how to mod Rusted Moss.
+Contains everything from Game Object and Event names to code deconstructions and reference mods.

 ## To Build

 You'll need [Node.JS](https://nodejs.org/en).
 Then run `npm run build`, which creates the `dist` folder.
 Alternatively, used `npm run dev` or `npm run preview` to locally host a development or production version of the site, respectively.